okohll/abdocs/content/docs/workflows/send-email.md

 Under the email template, set “Notification time field” to the field that you created in step 1, e.g. “Last notified”

 Note in the To: field, you can include email addresses manually, or merge them in from the view.
-If you are assigning records to users in agileBase, you can use that field and the system will automatically pick out the email address for them, as long as their username is their email address.
+If you are assigning records to users in agileBase, you can use that field and the system will automatically pick out the email address for them.

-That’s it!
+> That’s it!
 Note when testing, we recommend setting the “To:” value to your own email address, just until you’re sure everything’s working properly.

 ## Rich text (HTML) emails
 HTML emails can now be sent by apps built on the agileBase platform.